hamishwillee/content/files/en-us/web/api/sanitizer/index.md

 ### Modify configuration

 - {{domxref('Sanitizer.allowElement()')}}

-  - : Specifies the elements, and/or elements with specific attributes, that are allowed (not filtered out of the input).
+  - : Sets an element as allowed by the sanitizer, optionally with an array of attributes that are allowed or disallowed.
 - {{domxref('Sanitizer.removeElement()')}}

-  - : Specifies the elements that will be removed from the input.
+  - : Sets an element as disallowed (to be removed) by the sanitizer.
 - {{domxref('Sanitizer.replaceElementWithChildren()')}}

-  - : TBD
+  - : Sets an element to be replaced by its child HTML elements.
 - {{domxref('Sanitizer.allowAttribute()')}}

-  - : Specifies the attributes that will be allowed on any element.
+  - : Sets an attribute as allowed on any element.
 - {{domxref('Sanitizer.removeAttribute()')}}

-  - : Specifies the attributes that will be removed from any element.
+  - : Sets an attribute as disallowed on any element.
 - {{domxref('Sanitizer.setComments()')}}

-  - : Sets whether comments will be allowed or removed.
+  - : Sets whether comments will be allowed or removed by the sanitizer.
 - {{domxref('Sanitizer.setDataAttributes()')}}
-  - : Sets whether or not data attributes will be allowed on elements.
+  - : Sets whether data attributes on elements will be allowed or removed by the sanitizer.

-### Make sanitizer safe
+### Make sanitizer XSS-safe

 - {{domxref('Sanitizer.removeUnsafe()')}}
-  - : Updates the sanitizer so that it will remove any unsafe HTML when passed to one of the HTML parsing methods.
+  - : Updates the sanitizer configuration so that it will remove any XSS-unsafe HTML.
-    Note that this is "implicitly" called on a `Sanitizer` used in one of the "safe" HTML setters, such as {{domxref("Element.setHTML()")}} and {{domxref("ShadowRoot.setHTML()")}} ("implicitly here means that the `Sanitizer` is not actually modified, but it behaves as though it were).

 ## Examples